rri/silentYak/content/articles/losing-the-way/index.md

 smoke makes you sputter, you keep tripping and falling along the way, and the oasis you saw in the distance was just a mirage.

-I recently finished reading Arnold Schwarzenegger's audiobook "[Be Useful](https://beusefulbook.com/)" [on Spotify](https://open.spotify.com/show/2m3zYlk9tl7MjNMBZkfNCG).
+I recently finished reading Arnold Schwarz&shy;enegger's audiobook "[Be Useful](https://beusefulbook.com/)" [on Spotify](https://open.spotify.com/show/2m3zYlk9tl7MjNMBZkfNCG).
 One point that struck me was it is likely the case that we create the seeds of our visions *early* in life.
 And then, we take that seed